sxs-collaboration/spectre/docs/DevGuide/GitHubActions.md

   - The file `tests/Unit/RunSingleTest/CMakeLists.txt` wasn't modified
   In addition, the CHECK_FILES job tests Python formatting, the release workflow, and other tools in `tools/`.
+* "Check Python formatting" runs the `black` and `isort` formatters over the source code.
 * RUN_CLANG_TIDY runs clang-tidy on the source code.
 This is done for both `Release` and `Debug` builds.
 * TEST_CHECK_FILES runs `tools/CheckFiles.sh --test` which tests the checks